Japan to jointly develop new fighter jet with UK, Italy | Technology

 Japan's IHI, Britain's Rolls Royce and Italy's Avio Aero will be in charge of its engine, while Mitsubishi Electric Co., Leonardo UK and Leonardo S.p.A. will work on avionics, the Japanese side said.

 His office said the ambition was to make a jet "enhanced by a network of capabilities such as uncrewed airraft, advanced sensors, cutting-edge weapons and innovative data systems."
-In a joint statement, leaders of the three countries said the project, called "the Global Combat Air Program" will deepen defence ties, science and technology collaboration, help integrate supply chains and further strengthen the defense industry.
+In a joint statement, leaders of the three countries said the project, called "the Global Combat Air Program" will deepen defense ties, science and technology collaboration, help integrate supply chains and further strengthen the defence industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)